 - Serval (Female) - SBT Savannah (Male) --> F1 (Infertile Male)

 - F1 Savannah Cat (Female) - SBT Savannah (Male) --> F2 (Infertile Male)

 - F2 Savannah Cat (Female) - SBT Savannah (Male) --> F3 (Infertile Male)

 - F3 Savannah Cat (Female) - SBT Savannah (Male) --> F4 (Infertile Male)

 - F4 Savannah Cat (Female) - SBT Savannah (Male) --> SBT (Both Male and Female are fertile)

 The Savannah is often compared to the Bengal Cat, as they are both bred from wild cats.
 Bengal cats are the result of a cross between the Asian Leopard Cat and a domestic cat, while Savannahs are the result of a cross between the African Serval and a domestic cat.

 Both breeds have spots on their fur, love to play, and can be trained to walk on a leash, which leads to confusion for many people.
 However, there are some key differences between the two breeds.
 Savanna Cats are larger than Bengal Cats, with males weighing 15 to 20 pounds (6.8 to 9.1 kg) and females 10 to 15 pounds (4.5 to 6.8 kg).
 Bengal Cats only weigh 8 to 12 pounds (3.6 to 5.4 kg).

-Despite both cats are considered to be high energy, Savannah cats are more active than Bengal Cats.
+Despite both cats being considered to be high-energy, Savannah cats are more active than Bengal Cats.